November 11, 2020 by Drew Repp

 Of the 10 largest metros, two are not in the bottom half of this year’s rankings, but instead make the top 10.
 One county’s diverse industry base continues to drive its regional competitiveness (job change that occurs due to factors within a region—essentially its competitive advantage—as opposed to being the result of broader national trends).
 It also ranks at the top of the index for migration.
 Meanwhile, a California county has strong rankings across the board, but its 2014-2018 in-migration is what pushes it into the top 10.

 Which counties are they?
-Sign up for our newsletter to receive the Scorecard as soon it’s released to find out and learn more about how migration is changing cities.
+Download the Scorecard to find out and learn more about how migration is changing cities.

 While our index reveals large metros struggling to attract and retain talent, recent data has also highlighted that major hubs are seeing a demographic shift.
 Recent Brookings research noted that the second half of the 2010s has seen a reversal in the growth that many large cities experienced early in the decade.
 In some cases the population slowed, in other cities it declined.